All users (including Collaborators) on all account types can use Search.

 - Type someone's name or email or the name of a User Group.

 - Select the appropriate person from the list when they appear.

 You can search all tasks and subtasks which are shared with you or search for tasks and subtasks within a specific Folder or Project.

-- Click in the search box 1 at the top of the Workspace.
+- Click in the search box 1 located in the Workspace's upper right-hand corner.